For most folks, overstaying a tourist visa in Mexico will never be an issue.

 Alright, let's recap.

-If you do stay longer than six months, your best option is leaving through Mexico City and paying the fine.
+If you do stay longer than six months, your best option is leaving through Mexico City (or, Cancun) and paying the fine.
 The other aforementioned options are less likely to go smoothly.

 Part of the reason Mexican law is so vague this sort of thing is because the Mexican economy gets an enormous boost from US tourism and US snowbirds, who live in Mexico for 6 months out of the year during American winters.
 The country is fully aware that millions of Americans stay 6 months, border hop for a day and come back for another 6 months, but they don't have much of a problem with it because it dumps tons of cash into the economy.